Snaiel/ML-Fireballs/README.md

 From the above command, a folder `$MYSCRATCH/DFNSMALL09/` will be created containing the outputs of the program.

+Usually takes around 5 to 10 minutes to process a single folder of~1000 images.

 <br>

 ### Processing Multiple Folders (i.e each camera of a given day)